I really am.

 I know, though, that being present in this world has and will make me a better father and probably makes me a better husband.
 And I suppose that’s a trade off that many of us make, although I don’t know how much of an option it was for me.
 This is who I am.
 I don’t feel like I gave anything up to be this person, at least with respect to my family.

 Hm.
 I just typed “my family” in reference to my wife and our children.
 It’s so strange how the focal point shifts as we get older.
 It’s such an empowering thing to say.

 Still, I can’t help but wonder what I might have created had I been one of those people, one of those strange, off putting people who drift through life, who are able to see the world through drugs even when they’re not taking them.

 I suppose that’s what it boils down to.
 I know that I have walls.
 Some of them were built by others, some of them were built by me.
 Some of them were built for survival, some were built over time.
 But they exist.
 I am not the purest form of myself because I can’t be and because I was never really given a chance.

 So I wonder what it would be like if I had no walls.
 If art is letting the energy of the universe flow through you and that flow is hindered by the walls we put up over the course of our lives, what would I be able to create were I free and clear?
 What was doomed before I ever got to a point in my life when it might be born?

-And yet I can't use the word "born" without thinking of my son or any future children my wife and I might have.
-And I can't think about them without the understanding that those walls keep me grounded.
-There are, perhaps, too many of them, but in the end that's better than having none at all.
+Yet I can’t use the word “born” without thinking of my family.
+And I can’t think about them without the understanding that those walls keep me grounded.
+There are, perhaps, too many of them, but in the end that’s better than having none at all.
 My life was built by walls and by my careful navigation around them.